JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 The base model Atari 810 disk drive retailed for around $299 back in the early 1980s and that was basically close to the $499 cost of the Atari 400 I had.

 My $2 a week allowance was good for saving up for small kid things like toys, comics and books.
-But even if I stopped buying stuff and dilligently saved up my weekly allowance it would take me nearly 3 years to save $299 on my own.
+But even if I stopped buying stuff and dilligently saved up my weekly allowance it would take me nearly 3 years to save up $299 on my own.

 So I was resigned to my life of being stuck with dealing with data cassettes for the glorified video game system my Atari 400 became.